cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP2.md

 In this function you must allocate and initialize a new `mp2_task_struct`.
 We will use the slab allocator for memory allocation of the `mp2_task_struct`.
 The slab allocator is an allocation caching layer that improves allocation performance and reduces memory fragmentation in scenarios that require intensive allocation and deallocation of objects of the same size (e.g creation of a new PCB after a `fork()`).
 As part of your kernel module initialization you must create a new cache of size `sizeof(mp2_task_struct)`.
 This new cache will be used by the registration function to allocate a new instance of `mp2_task_struct`.

 The registration function must initialize `mp2_task_struct`.
 We will initialize the task in SLEEPING state.
 However, we will let the task run until the application reaches the YIELD message as indicated by the Real-Time Loop.
 Until we reach the Real-Time loop we do not enforce any scheduling.
 You will need then to insert this new structure into the list of tasks.
 This step is very similar to what you did in MP1.
+For repeated PIDs, consider logging an error message in the kernel log, although it's optional, and then dismiss the registration request.

 As part of this step you should also implement the Read callback of the Proc Filesystem entry.

 #### 5. De-registration